Coronation of the pharaoh: Origins

 The coronation feast was not one event but rather a long lasting process including several festivals, rites and ceremonies lasting up to a full year.
-For this reason, Egyptologists today describe the year that a new pharaoh accessed to power as the "year of the coronation".
+For this reason, Egyptologists today describe the year that a new pharaoh acceded to power as the "year of the coronation".

 The earliest depictions of rites and ceremonies concerning an accession to the throne may be found on objects from the reign of the predynastic king Scorpion II, circa 3100 BC.
 At this time, the change between rulers may have been marked by wars and invasions from neighboring Egyptian proto-kingdoms.
 This is similar to the military action taken by enemies of Egypt in later history: for example, upon hearing the news of Hatshepsut's death, the king of Kadesh advanced his army to Megiddo in the hope that Thutmose III would not be in a position to respond.
 From king Narmer (founder of the 1st Dynasty) onwards, wars between Egyptian proto-kingdoms may have been replaced by symbolic ceremonies and festivals.

 The most important sources of information about accessions to the throne and coronation ceremonies are the inscriptions of the Palermo stone, a black basalt stone slab listing the kings from the 1st Dynasty down to king Neferirkare Kakai, third pharaoh of the 5th Dynasty.
 The stone also records various events during a king's reign, such as the creation of statues, city and domain foundations, cattle counts and religious feasts such as the Sed festival.
 The stone also gives the exact date of a ruler's accession to the throne.
 The first year of a ruler on the throne, the "year of coronation", was not counted in a king's regnal year count, and the stone mentions only the most important ceremonies that took place in this year.